m1ome/natser/README.md

 # Natser
-> Simple and handy service call for NATS
+> Simple and handy module for making rpc calls for NATS

 ## Installation
 ```bash